Learn more about EAN:

 – Transitioning from gasoline to electric vehicles;

 – Developing transportation systems that rely less on single occupancy vehicles;

 And more… We need to do as much as we can do as quickly as possible!

 That depends on the specific scenario.
-EAN’s Board Chair, Leigh Seddon, developed and researched one scenario that would get us to 80% by 2030: The cost is $28.7 billion.
-Details of this scenario are available in the document: Mobilizing Capital to Transform Vermont’s Energy/Economy.
+EAN’s Board Chair, Leigh Seddon, developed and researched one scenario that would get us to 90% by 2050: The investment will be over $30 million but will save Vermonters more than that amount.
+Details of this scenario are available in the following documents: Mobilizing Capital to Transform Vermont’s Energy/Economy and 90×2050 Pathways.